Epitalon Peptide Guide: Benefits, Dosing & What to Know

 What People Actually Report

 Injection site stuff like redness, mild swelling, occasional itching.
-Happens sometimes and goes away quickly.
+This happens sometimes and goes away quickly.

 Some people get drowsy, especially early in a cycle.
 The melatonin boost explains that.
 Usually settles down.